whatphilipcodes/taupy/README.md

 To generate an actual usable debug build in that location, run the `debug-build` command first.
 For more information on debugging in Tauri in general refer to the [tauri docs](https://tauri.app/develop/debug/).

 ### Template Sync
-This repo includes an automatic sync workflow based on the [actions-template-sync](https://github.com/marketplace/actions/actions-template-sync).
+This repo includes an automatic sync workflow running as a cron job (running once every day at 00:00h per default) based on the [actions-template-sync](https://github.com/marketplace/actions/actions-template-sync).
 If you don't want to keep your template updated just remove `.github/workflows/template-sync.yml`.

 ### Disclaimer
 As I am only getting started with Rust, Tauri and writing desktop applications in general, I cannot guarantee the security of this template.
 If you find any security issues, please report them in the `issues` section, prefably with a PR attached, and I will do my best to incorporate the changes.
 Any other suggestions or ideas on how to improve this template are also welcome.